basalegend/basalegend/README.md

 ### 👨‍💻 About Me :

-My name is Ivan Basalaev and I am a second-year student of the Financial University under the Government of the Russian Federation in the program "Applied Informatics".
+My name is Ivan Basalaev and I am a third-year student of the M.V.Lomonosov Moscow State University in the program "Applied MAthematics and Informatics".
 I'm from Russia, currently living and studying in Moscow.

 ---